ryanoasis/vim-devicons/readme.md

 [nerd-filetype-glyphs-fonts-patcher](https://github.com/ryanoasis/nerd-filetype-glyphs-fonts-patcher)

 It works without configuration *ONLY* when used with a patched font provided in the separate repository above.
-Install the font and add it to your vimrc or
+Install the font and add it to your `vimrc` or `gvimrc`:
-gvimrc:

  ```vim
  set guifont=<FONT_NAME> <FONT_SIZE>